aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 ## Prerequisites

-1. Add pg_stat_statements to [shared_preload_libraries](https://www.postgresql.org/docs/11/runtime-config-client.html) DB parameter and create required extensions by running the following in the PostgreSQL instance.
+1. Add **pg_stat_statements** to [shared_preload_libraries](https://www.postgresql.org/docs/11/runtime-config-client.html) DB parameter and create required extensions by running the following in the PostgreSQL instance.
+ Set **track_activity_query_size** parameter to the max value 102400 to capture the full text of very long SQL statements.

    **Note:**  ```aurora_stat_utils``` extension is valid only for Aurora PostgreSQL.
 ```bash